Tuplanolla/bmm/README.md

            must eliminate negative areas for connected component analysis.
 2. Gather all face triangles as follows.
     1. Tessellate the faces.
-3. Gather all connected face polygons as follows.
+3. Rebuild the original graph with oriented edges.
     1. Start with an empty directed graph.
     2. For each face in face graph or tessellated graph.
         1. Add path edges to directed graph.
+4. Gather all connected face polygons as follows.
-    3. For each node in directed graph.
+    1. For each node in rebuilt graph.
         1. For each edge in node.
             1. If edge is bidirectional, remove it;
                otherwise keep it.
+        2. If node is becomes empty, remove it;
+           otherwise keep it.
-    4. For each node in directed graph.
+    2. For each node in rebuilt and pruned graph.
         1. Walk counterclockwise.
         2. If the loop closes (found the starting node), try to save the face (should always succeed).